Mariners erase 7-run deficit, sweep Blue Jays with 10-9 win

 Associated Press

-TORONTO (AP) — Adam Frazier hit a tiebreaking RBI double in the ninth inning, and the Seattle Mariners erased a seven-run deficit while topping the Toronto Blue Jays 10-9 on Saturday for a sweep of their AL wild-card series.
+Frazier hit a tiebreaking RBI double in the ninth inning, and Seattle erased a seven-run deficit while topping the Toronto Blue Jays 10-9 on Saturday for a sweep of their AL wild-card series.

+“Those are the kind of moments you picture yourself in in the backyard when you’re a kid,” Frazier said.

-Making the franchise’s first playoff appearance since 2001, Seattle trailed 8-1 through five innings, but it tied it at 9 with four runs in the eighth.
+After winning 4-0 in the opener of the best-of-three series, the Mariners trailed 8-1 through five innings in Game 2.
+But they roared back, tying it with four runs in the eighth.

+With two out and the bases loaded, Crawford hit a blooper to center against All-Star closer Jordan Romano.

+“I was praying to the baseball gods to just let that ball sit,” Crawford said.

 Cal Raleigh, who hit an RBI single for Seattle in the eighth, reached on a one-out double against Romano in the ninth.
 After Mitch Haniger flied out, Frazier drove in Raleigh with a double to right.